jcpowermac/hanlon-wiki/slice-broker.md

      Servers =>  [demo_puppet.puppetlabs.lan]
      UUID =>  3bqEiiwDhhChrdGeJmAEtW

-Once a broker target is no longer required in razor, it can be removed, and remove all will purge all broker target specified in razor:

-   $ razor broker remove 3bqEiiwDhhChrdGeJmAEtW
-   Broker remove success

-   $ razor broker remove all
-   Broker success

-Once a broker target is created, it can be specified in a razor policy.
-The policy have the flexibility to specify different OS model for provisioning in combinations with different puppet broker target for system handoff for different environments.
-The example below shows two policy applying the same model, but specifying different broker target for two different environments.
+Once a broker target is created, it can be referred to in a Razor policy.
+The policy has the flexibility to provision different OS models combined with different puppet broker targets for system handoff in different environments.
+The example below shows two policies applying the same model, but specifying different broker targets for two different environments.

     $ razor policy
     Policies
     #      Label       Template            Tags           Model Label   Broker Target  Count           UUID
     1  ubuntu_prod   linux_deploy  [prod_env, vmware_vm]  ubuntu10      prod_master    1      4ikCC2fXO75swJW9NP9qdG
     2  ubuntu_test   linux_deploy  [test_env, vmware_vm]  ubuntu10      test_master    1      92jCswj8dal12jda0cz83Z

+Once a broker target is no longer required, it can be removed; `remove all` will purge all broker targets specified in Razor:

+   $ razor broker remove 3bqEiiwDhhChrdGeJmAEtW
+   Broker remove success

+   $ razor broker remove all
+   Broker success